Description of the HTTP API

 scan_endpoint

-Action: Launch of data scanning (for instance, file body) at the created endpoint connection.
+Action: Start data scanning (for instance, file body) at the created endpoint connection.

 URI: /api/10.2/scan_endpoint/<endpoint>